Importing cars and car parts

 Bpm exemption for delivery vans

 Business owners are currently exempt from bpm on their delivery vans under the Business Owner Scheme (in Dutch).
 You must drive at least 10% of kilometres in the vehicle for business use.
 If you resell your van to another business owner, you can use the transfer facility (in Dutch).
-The bpm exemption for delivery vans will end in 2025.
+The bpm exemption for delivery vans will end on 1 January 2025.
 Also, the fixed rate for bpm will increase.

 Importing car parts